 What is sugar?

-What is the problem with consuming sugar?
+What is the problem with eating sugar?

 What happens when we eat sugar?

-What can I do?
+What can you do?

 Do you like this blog post?
-Feel free to share it and stay tuned on my Facebook-Fanpage as well 🙂
+Feel free to share it and stay tuned on my Facebook-Fanpage as well. 🙂

 Bray, G. A./Popkin, B. M. 2014: Dietary Sugar and Body Weight: Have We Reached a Crisis in the Epidemic of Obesity and Diabetes?
 Health Be Damned!
 Pour on the Sugar, in Diabetes Care, Vol. 37, 2014, No. 4.